 In your Google Cloud project, go to 'APIs & Services' → 'Library'.
 Search for 'Google Calendar API', click it, and click 'Enable'.
 This allows your project to access Calendar data.

-You'll also want to enable 'Google Meet API' if you plan to create video conferencing links via automation.
+You'll also want to enable 'Google Meet API' if you plan to create video conferencing links for IC and LP calls via automation.

 Go to 'APIs & Services' → 'Credentials' → 'Create Credentials' → 'OAuth client ID'.
 Choose 'Web application', add authorized redirect URI (your n8n instance URL + /rest/oauth2-credential/callback).
 Download JSON with Client ID and Secret.